jeffgbutler/TanzuWorkshops/K8sDevExperience/tkgsClusterPreparation.md

 - Install and Configure Kubeapps (Tanzu Application Catalog)
 - Install and Configure Cloud Native Runtimes (Knative)

+## Pre-Requisites

+A pre-requisite is that you have access to a vSphere cluster where workload management has been enabled.
+One way to accomplish that is to use a nested vSphere 7 environment.
+William Lam has instructions for creating a nested vSphere environment here: https://github.com/lamw/vsphere-with-tanzu-nsx-advanced-lb-automated-lab-deployment.
+My own environment is based on his work with the main differences being the basic networking setup, and I am using more current versions of ESXi and VCenter than he describes in his script.
+Other than that, I am using his script basically as-is.

+Also available from William's site are the nested ESXi appliances you will need: https://williamlam.com/nested-virtualization

 ## Create a Kubernetes Cluster on TKGS

 Using the vSphere UI, create a namespace `test-namespace`.